CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-10-01-SecureEmbeddedC.md

 comments: true
 category: blog
 ---
+# Secure code
+Secure software does precisely what it is supposed to do.
+This means it starts in a secure state and cannot transition to an insecure state.
+Achieving secure code involves learning from past security issues and applying state-of-the-art techniques tailored to specific systems or programming languages, all while maintaining the highest possible code quality.

+As C is one of the most popular programming languages, many attackers exploit its vulnerabilities.
+The reason there are so many vulnerabilities in C and C++ is that these languages trust the programmer to know what they are doing.
+They aim to be small and simple, prioritizing speed but not guaranteeing portability.

+C defines different behaviors for portability issues that can create opportunities for security attacks.
+Most security vulnerabilities result from Undefined Behavior and Unspecified Behavior.

+1. **Undefined Behavior (UB):** Behavior caused by ambiguous failures.
+2. **Unspecified Behavior (USB):** Behavior caused by ambiguous failures.
+3. **Implementation-Defined Behavior (IDB):** Behavior dependent on the compiler implementation.
+4. **Locale-Specific Behavior (LSB):** Ambiguities based on dependencies with locale-specific functions.

 # CIA Triad
 ## Confidentiality.
 **Confidentiality** is ensured when a system guarantees that unauthorized acquisition of information is not possible.
 The principal methods to protect confidentiality are based on data encryption.